William T. Smith House

 Though it retains its historic form and much of its excellent early woodwork, the William T. Smith House has undergone some alterations including the installation of replacement windows (the original windows were 9-over-9 sash), a bathroom addition on the west side covering the west end chimney, and enclosure of the two-story rear wing porch.
 Some structural work has been performed including restoration of siding, and construction of 22 additional foundation piers.

-The house will require a complete rehabilitation including some remaining foundation repair, restoration of key architectural features and form, installation of mechanical systems, bathrooms, and a kitchen, and restoration of the front porch.
+The house will require a complete rehabilitation including some remaining foundation repairs, restoration of key architectural features and form, installation of mechanical systems, bathrooms, and a kitchen, and restoration of the front porch.
 Located just inside the southern boundary of the Averasboro Battlefield Historic District, it qualifies for historic preservation tax credits.

-Located in Cumberland County in the town of Averasboro, less than two miles from the Harnett County line, and just a short drive from Campbell University, the property is a commutable hour drive to the Research Triangle Park.
+Located in Cumberland County in the town of Averasboro, less than two miles from the Harnett County line, and just a short drive from Campbell University, the property is a commutable hour drive to the Research Triangle Park area.
 Legend has it that this former port town might have become the capital of North Carolina, with the measure failing by just one vote.
 The historic town’s landscape retains its rural civil-war character: vast fields give way to thick forests, shallow and deep ravines, and meandering creeks.
 The nearby John C. Smith Plantation House is under restoration by a private property owner.
 A Civil War museum, graveyard, and several monuments are located within a few miles of the house.